delasierra

 reconnecting with the (im)material cultural heritage in museums

-The Kággaba delegation will visit the Völkerkunde?museum der Universität Zürich, the Museum der Kulturen Basel, the Museum Mensch und Natur in Freiburg, the Engelhorn-Reiss-Museen in Mannheim, the MARKK Museum am Rothenbaum Kulturen und Künste der Welt in Hamburg and the Museum für Völkerkunde Dresden - Staatliche Ethnographische Sammlungen Sachsen, among others.
+We visited the Ethnological Museum of the University of Zurich, the Museum der Kulturen Basel, the Museum Natur und Mensch in Freiburg, the Abteilung Weltkulturen of the Reiss-Engelhorn-Museen in Mannheim, the MARKK Museum am Rothenbaum Kulturen und Künste der Welt in Hamburg and the Ethnological Museum in Berlin and we want to thank them for the valuable exchange and their great support!

 more